nestybox/sysbox/README.md

 -   Support for more Linux distros.

--   Support for the Docker snap package.

 -   Support for deploying system containers with Kubernetes.

--   Exposing host devices inside system containers.
+-   More improvements to procfs and sysfs virtualization.

 -   Continued improvements to container isolation.

+-   Exposing host devices inside system containers with proper permissions.

 ## Relationship to Nestybox